Paul-Asamoah-Boadu/Number-Guessing-Games/README.md

 <h2>Contribution</h2>

-Contributions are welcome.
-If you want to contribute to this project, please fork this repository and create a pull request.
+Contributions are welcome!
+If you find a bug or have a suggestion for improvement, please create an issue or open a pull request.